JanssenProject/jans/docs/janssen-server/planning/kubernetes.md

 - Helm
 - Terraform
 - Prometheus and Grafana
-- Pipeline tech such as Jenkins, Ansible, Cloud Build ..etc
+- Pipeline tech such as Jenkins, Ansible, Cloud Build etc.